-If you do not work with your computer on AC power for 30 minutes, it will enter System Standby mode.
+If you work with your computer without AC power for 25 minutes, it will enter System Standby mode.
 As a result, if you are using the CD-RW/DVD-ROM drive, the operation will be interrupted.
-To avoid this, change the settings in the Control Panel.
+To avoid this, you can change the settings either in PowerPanel (right-click on the PowerPanel icon and select Edit/Create Profile) or in the Control Panel.
+Please note that your Control Panel settings are valid only until the next reboot